abdulrahim2002/matchskill/README.md

   for each developer and domain

-  This mapping can help us to determine weather a particular developer is fit for solving issues of a particular domain.
+  This mapping can help us to determine weather a particular developer is fit for a particular task.
 Please see [example output](output/JabRef_JabRef_developer_stastics.csv)

 ### Installation and running the code